 Can Unemployment Benefits Run Out?

 Unemployment benefits can run out.
 Generally, they will only last for twenty-six weeks, which is six months.
 However, many states offer extensions on the benefits when the unemployment rate is higher than normal.
-In order to continue to receive your benefits you should be applying for work each week.
+To continue to receive your benefits you should be applying for work each week.
 You may not qualify for unemployment benefits depending on why you lost your job or how long you worked with your employer.

 If you are an independent contractor, you will not qualify for benefits at all.